marromlam/sailor.vim/README.md

 Sailor.vim
 ==========

-This plugin is a fork from [vim-kitty-navigator](https://github.com/knubie/vim-kitty-navigator) extending it's capabilities to also work with tmux pane navigation.
-The aim is to make navigation between Kitty windows, tmux panes, and vim splits seamless.
-With some extra configuration, kitty-tmux navigation works even through SSH!

-**NOTE**:
-- This requires kitty v0.13.1 or higher.
-- Requires newer version of tmux with 'pane_at_*' format feature.
-(Not sure which version, but tested tmux 2.1 and didn't work)
-- Works even between splits in a tmux session inside a kitty window.
+Sailor.vim is a (n)vim and tmux plugin which allows a seamless navigation between kitty windows, tmux panes and (n)vim buffers.

 Use cases
 ---------

 Locally all the craziest things should work.
-Just like:
+This means you should be able to sailor between any sort of kitty/tmux/nvim split nomatter its nature.
+Let's try to illustrate it:
 ```
 + ---------------------------- + ------------------------ +
 | kitty window                 | kitty window             |